-Previously in this series: Intermodal haulers cash in on rates rise while fighting off a freight 'system collapse'
+Previously in this series: Intermodal haulers fight off a 'system collapse' at ports as Biden pushes for more productivity

 Owner-operator Lance Buttermore is leased to Landstar, and his 2015 Kenworth T680 pulls military freight and just about any container load that pops up at the ports from Landstar's network of freight agents.
 Buttermore has carved out a niche for himself doing brisk business around the West Coast ports and hauling loads far out east, where he snags a good rate on his return to his home base in Arizona because "nobody wants to go to Phoenix," he said.